 A CD3 T cell count of ≤1500 cells/microL is considered clinically significant, identifying infants at risk for life-threatening and/or opportunistic infections .
 The lymphocyte subsets permit determination of the T/B/NK cell phenotype, giving clues to probable gene defects as indicated in the table (table 1).
 The absence of naïve T cells is also significant, suggesting oligoclonal expansion rather than a properly diverse T cell repertoire.
 Establishing the diagnosis of SCID requires the further demonstration of abnormal T cell function, as measured by proliferation of lymphocytes after stimulation with the mitogen PHA.
 Another indicator of SCID is presence of maternal cells, transmitted through the placenta and not eliminated due to the infant's immune incompetence.
 Deleterious mutations in known SCID-associated genes also confirm the diagnosis of SCID.
 (See "Severe combined immunodeficiency (SCID): An overview", section on 'Diagnosis'.)

 Syndromes with insufficient T cells, or secondary depletion of circulating T cells, constitute a risk for infection in infancy.
 These infants require follow-up by pediatric immunology specialists to perform appropriate evaluations and institute protective measures that may include antibiotics, immune globulin replacement therapy, and avoidance of live vaccines until T cells have normalized.
 For an individual patient who might have SCID or a related disorder, any immunologic abnormalities are followed up by further testing, such as lymphocyte proliferation, determination of serum immunoglobulin concentrations, measurement of specific titers after administration of killed vaccines, and molecular diagnosis.
-(See "Severe combined immunodeficiency (SCID): An overview", section on 'Protective measures' and "Medical management of immunodeficiency" and "Laboratory evaluation of the immune system".)
+(See "Severe combined immunodeficiency (SCID): An overview", section on 'Protective measures' and "Primary immunodeficiency: Overview of management" and "Laboratory evaluation of the immune system".)